AdamPumphrey/497Project/README.md

         output:

             Choose your colour (b for black, w for white, c to cancel): <userinput>
+            Choose the player for your opponent.
+1 for Random, 2 for Heuristic: <userinput>
             if colour chosen is b:
                 Please enter your move, or enter 'quit' to exit: <userinput>
             if colour chosen is w: